samschott/maestral/README.md

 - [ ] Native Cocoa and GTK interfaces.
 Maestral currently uses PyQt.
 - [ ] Better handling of network errors and API errors.
+- [ ] Test robustness if internet connection is slow or lost, maestral process is killed during sync, user is logged out during sync, etc.
 - [ ] More efficient and robust tracking of local revisions.
 Possibly using xattr, even though this would limit file system compatibility.
-- [ ] Detect and warn in case of unsupported Dropbox folders locations (network drives, external hard drives, etc).
+- [ ] Detect and warn in case of unsupported Dropbox folder locations (network drives, external hard drives, etc) and when the Dropbox folder is deleted by the user.
-- [ ] Speed up initial sync: Download whole folders as zip files if possible.
+- [ ] Speed up download of large folders and initial sync: Download zip files if possible.
-- [ ] Test robustness if internet connection is slow or lost, maestral process is killed during sync, user is logged out during sync, etc.

 ## Warning:
 - Meastral does not have production status yet, so only 500 accounts can use the API keys.
-- Meastral is still in beta status and may potentially result in loss of data.
+- Meastral is still in beta status and using it may potentially result in loss of data.
   Only sync folders with non-essential files.
 - Known issues:
   - File and folder names with two periods are currently not supported.
 This prevents syncing of temporary files which are created during the save process on some file